django-cms/django-filer/README-Finder.md

 of tree travesals, which is important while searching.

-Since each `FileModel` contains a `JSONField` to store arbitrary data, [django-entangled](https://github.com/jrief/django-entangled) is reccomended, in order to give users the opportunity to edit the the contents of that field.
+Since each `FileModel` contains a `JSONField` to store arbitrary data, [django-entangled](https://github.com/jrief/django-entangled) is reccomended, in order to give users the opportunity to edit the contents of that field.

 The client part of the new admin user interface has no runtime dependencies.
 It is compiled into two JavaScript files, which are included by the corresponding admin views.
 One of them is used for the